gtrebse/Trading-bot/README.md

 - `main.py`: The main entry point of the application.
 - `analysis.ipynb`: A Jupyter notebook for data analysis.
-- `data/keys.py`: Add relevant keys for connecting and trading on relevant exchanges
+- `data/keys.py`: Add relevant keys for connecting and trading on relevant exchanges.
 - `src/db_helper.py`: Contains helper functions for database operations.
 - `src/trade_bot.py`: Contains the implementation of the trading bot.
 - `trading_strategies/example_strategy.py`: Contains an example trading strategy.
 Add additional trading strategies to this folder.